 03 of 11

-Vying for the title of the best historical attraction in County Wexford, the 1798 Centre in Enniscorthy retells the story of United Irishmen and Loyalist suppression.
-In a balanced, accessible way.
+Vying for the title of the best historical attraction in County Wexford, the 1798 Centre in Enniscorthy retells the story of United Irishmen and Loyalist suppression during Ireland's major rebellion of 1798.
+The history is presented in a balanced, accessible way.
 Located in the shadow of Vinegar Hill, where the Irish rebels made their last, ill-fated stands against the redcoats, the museum sets Wolfe Tone's rebellion in the wider European context of revolution and reaction.
 Innovative features include the clever use of multi-media installations and the thought-provoking arrangements of displays.
-Having all the major players of 1798, rebel as well as loyalist, reduced to pieces on a chessboard really brings home the tactical and strategic "political game" that was enacted on Irish soil at the time.
-Highly recommended!
+Having all the major players of 1798, rebel, as well as loyalist, essentially reduced to pieces on a chessboard, brings home the tactical and strategic "political game" that was enacted on Irish soil at the time.
+It is a must-see for history buff interested in Ireland's patriot movements.

 04 of 11